Chapter 22 : Love rule #21

 I gave her a relieved grin and ate my soup, trying to think of it as not fat invading my body, but nourishment and vitality.

-Lucy won her battle with her early dinner, and I sent her off for a shower and bed.
+Lucy won her battle with her early dinner, and I sent her off for a bath and bed.

 “You’re really good with her, you know that yeah?”
 Teddy asked suddenly, leaning against the doorframe between the kitchen and lounge room.
 I jumped, almost spilling the last of my soup.